jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 The system architecture was shaped by a set of practical design requirements:

-* long-distance communication with low operating cost
+* Long-distance communication with low operating cost
-* use of industrial-grade hardware
+* Use of industrial-grade hardware
-* centralized supervision of multiple remote stations
+* Centralized supervision of multiple remote stations
-* compatibility with an existing SCADA context
+* Compatibility with an existing SCADA context
-* acceptable refresh times for operational monitoring
+* Acceptable refresh times for operational monitoring
-* support for both digital and analog signals
+* Support for both digital and analog signals
-* robustness in industrial environments
+* Robustness in industrial environments
-* scalability for future station additions
+* Scalability for future station additions

 Rather than optimizing for maximum throughput, the architecture was optimized for reliability, range, simplicity, and maintainability in a distributed water infrastructure context.